-WordPress Simple Membership Levels Settings shows you how to add different levels to your membership website.
+WordPress Simple Membership Levels Settings post shows you how to add different membership levels for your registering members to choose from.

 Members Level Example:

 - Silver = $45